-You’ve been a high-powered executive in the C-suite–for those who might not know, that means working at the CEO, CIO, CFO, COO level.
+You’ve been a high-powered executive in the C-suite, which means working at the CEO, CIO, CFO, COO level.
 And you’ve worked with some major organizations including the Susan G. Komen Foundation and American Heart Association.
-Then about six years ago, you came up with this idea for Loving on Me.
+Then you came up with this idea for Loving on Me.

 I did, I did.
 I worked in women’s health and empowerment for over two decades, which on the one hand makes me feel really fulfilled about my life, and on the other hand makes me feel really old, like ‘Oh my God, I actually had a career before this!’
 In 2012, I launched Loving on Me after I left Susan G. Komen.
 I was a hot mess when I left and I had to take some time out.